mariusz-kabala/bots/packages/bot-jira/README.md

 # @bots/jira

-Bot currently working only with Rocket Chat to integrate JIRA
+Bot currently working only with Rocket Chat; to integrate JIRA

 ## Commands